crowleaj/ApolloParser/README.md

 - In allowing type Any, performance in collections may be hindered by not knowing types ahead of time

 ## Implementation Ideas
-- Optimization of primitives to machine code, classes get gc -
+- Optimization of primitives to machine code, classes get gc'd

 Lexer: